 Matt Duplessie, Founder, president and CEO (email)

-5 Wits Productions plans to produce a walk-through adventure experience based on a wide array of classic science-fiction archetypes.
-Very few of the details have been nailed down, as the plot/script, the environments and architecture, and the guest activities and special effects are all as yet undefined.
+5 Wits Productions plans to produce a walk-through adventure experience based on the idea of "mystery manor", a turn of the century (1900s) mansion.
+Very few of the details have been nailed down, as the plot/script, the environments and architecture, and the guest activities and special effects are things we will design in this class!

-Our hope is that you, as our design team, can produce fully functional alpha prototypes of select elements for this SCI-FI experience – whatever you think appropriate.
-The backstory and scenic surroundings necessary to support your choices are flexible – you can write them in as you see fit.
+Our hope is that you, as our design team, can produce storylines for this adventure and fully functional alpha prototypes of select elements for the "mystery manor" experience— whatever you think appropriate.
+The back story and scenic surroundings necessary to support your choices are flexible—you can write them in as you see fit.
+If you decide to have plot lines with haunting, in the end it should resolve with a Scooby-doo type of ending—it's not really haunted as there is a "bad guy's" scheme behind it.

 There are several categories of deliverables you might consider, including group challenges, simulations, and special effects.
 Some useful suggestions for how you think about these challenges are included in the attached notes.